Pitch deck

 Jimini Health Cover

-The opening is a research chart showing that therapy outcomes have not materially improved in decades.
+The Jimini problem slide is a research chart showing therapy outcomes have not materially improved in decades.
 Not a market size number.
-A clinical stagnation argument, sourced from published research.
-This framing tells investors something specific: the problem isn't simply that the market is underserved at the distribution level.
-It's broken at the product level.
-That's a harder problem to solve, and a more defensible one to own.
+A clinical-stagnation argument, sourced from published research.
+The framing tells investors the problem is not simply underserved distribution.
+It is broken at the product level.
+Harder problem.
+More defensible one to own.

 Jimini Health clinical approach slide